perrette/scribe/README.md

 ### Advanced usage as keyboard replacement:

-Use `pip install -e .[keyboard]` to install the optional `pyautogui` dependency and `pyperclip` to paste non-ascii characters.
-For `pyperclip` additional system libraries are required, prompted by the package.
-On Ubuntu: `sudo apt-get install xclip`
+Use `pip install -e .[keyboard]` to install the optional `pyautogui` dependency and `pyperclip` to paste non-ascii characters. pyautogui requires some authorization (I got it to work with `xhost +SI:localuser:$(whoami)`), and `pyperclip` requires additional system libraries (prompted by the package).
+On Ubuntu: `sudo apt-get install xclip`.

 ```bash
 voskrealtime --keyboard
 ```

-Now the application will (should) also send keys to any application the keyboard (as well as the usual terminal printing).
-This is not a reliable feature. in my system it works in chrome based applications (including vscode) but it does not in firefox and sublime text.
+Now the application will (should) also send the interpreted text to any application under focus (as well as the usual terminal printing).
+This is not a reliable feature.
+In my system it works in chromium based applications (including vscode) but it does not in firefox and sublime text and any of the rest.